codehsbooks/introcs/Basic-Data-Structures/looping-over-a-grid.md

 We already know that we can access elements in the grid using get(), so we can compare the elements to "Waldo" using "==".

-After we find Waldo, we can print out the row and column that we found waldo in using println().
+After we find Waldo, we can print out the row and column that we found Waldo in using `println()`.
 Just remember that since rows and columns start from 0, we have to add 1 to both the column and the row before printing out the values.
 ```
 if(grid.get(row, column) == "Waldo"){
     var waldoRow = row + 1;